 106.Jurors Asking Questions

-asked of a witness, you may write out the question and send it to me
+of a witness, you may write out the question and send it to me through

-through the bailiff.
-I will discuss the question with the attorneys and
+the bailiff.
+I will discuss the question with the attorneys and decide

-decide whether it may be asked.
-Do not feel slighted or disappointed if
+whether it may be asked.
+Do not feel slighted or disappointed if your

-your question is not asked.
-Your question may not be asked for a
+question is not asked.
+Your question may not be asked for a variety of

-variety of reasons, including the reason that the question may call for
+reasons, including the reason that the question may call for an answer

-an answer that is inadmissible for legal reasons.
-Also, do not guess the
+that is inadmissible for legal reasons.
+Also, do not guess the reason your

-reason your question was not asked or speculate about what the answer
+question was not asked or speculate about what the answer might have

-might have been.
-Always remember that you are not advocates for one
+been.
+Always remember that you are not advocates for one side or the

 New January 2006; Revised August 2006